 Melania Trump slammed for ‘ugly’ State Dinner gown hours after bizarre hat choice

+Melania Trump trolled online for ‘ugly’ State Dinner gown hours after bizarre hat choice: ‘Going to the beach?’

 The First Lady’s fashion choices have been scrutinized during her U.K. trip

-Melania Trump's fashion sense has been called into question after she sported multiple bizarre outfits during her U.K. trip.
+Melania Trump's fashion sense faced some serious trolling on social media Wednesday after she sported multiple bizarre outfits during the presidential state visit to the U.K.

-Hours after appearing in an oversized plum-colored wide-brimmed hat, the First Lady opted for a shockingly bright yellow off-the-shoulder dress for the State Dinner, accompanied by a pastel-colored belt.
-The designer of the long-sleeved gown wasn’t immediately known.
+Hours after appearing in an oversized plum-colored wide-brimmed hat that almost completely hid her face, the first lady opted for a shockingly bright yellow number.

-The color of the belt appears to change depending on the lighting; it’s either pastel pink or lavender.
+She wore the off-the-shoulder Carolina Herrera dress (think the color of attire worn by Curious George’s “Man in the Yellow Hat”) to the State Banquet hosted by King Charles III and Queen Camilla — and really stood out.

 Those following the events of the Trumps’ visit to the U.K. from afar didn’t hesitate to share their thoughts on Melania’s fashion sense.

 “Melania looks miserable.
-That gown is all kinds of wrong,” one person wrote on X.
+That gown is all kinds of wrong,” one critic wrote on X.

 “What an ugly dress Mrs Trump wears,” another chimed in.